MaSe69/dssb/md/26_Altair/01_altair_overview.md

 You might want to start with the fundamental example below and expand it a bit to your needs, see [Altair listing](altair_listing).<br>
 When you create a lot of charts, you might want to use [Themes in Altair](altair_themes).<br>
-Finally, you might benefit from some examples on putting the pieces together, see [Altair Starter Story](altair_starter_story).
+Finally, you might benefit from some examples on putting the pieces together, see [Altair  Story](altair_story).

 ### Altair Fundamental example